- the kinds of personal information that we collect and hold;

 - the request for access is frivolous or vexatious;

 - providing access would reveal commercially sensitive information; or

-- other exclusions as provided for or required by the Australian Privacy Principles.
+- another exclusion as provided for or required by the Australian Privacy Principles applies.

 Where we are not required to provide you with access to the information, we may if reasonable, consider the use of a mutually agreed intermediary to have access to the information; or provide you with a reason for the denial of access.

 You may be charged a fee for accessing your personal information and will need to establish your identity and right to that information.
 Requests for access should be directed to our Privacy Officer.

 We will correct your personal information if we are satisfied that it is incorrect and you request us to do so.
 Requests for correction to your personal information should be directed to our Privacy Officer (details below).

 Making a Complaint